 To be eligible for your selected CIVIS programme, you must be a fully enrolled student at your CIVIS home university at the time you will be undertaking the programme.
 Click here to learn more about the eligibility criteria.

-Applicants should provide a detailed CV, a transcripts of marks of the three last semesters (for master’s student) and of the whole master degree (for PhD), and a motivation letter.
+- a transcripts of marks of the two last semesters (for master’s student) or of the whole master studies (for PhD).

 Blended Intensive Programme

 This CIVIS course is a Blended Intensive Programme (BIP): a new format of Erasmus+ mobility which combines online teaching with a short trip to another campus to learn alongside students and professors across Europe.
 Click here to learn more about CIVIS BIPs.

 - Antonio d'ALESSANDRO, Director of Research Center on Nanotechnology Applied to Engineering of Sapienza Università di Roma (Italy);

 - Simona Margerita COMAN, Chair of the Master program Chemistry of Advanced Materials, University of Bucharest (Romania);

 - Francesca Anna SCARAMUZZO, Assistant Professor, Dept. of Basic and Applied Sciences for Engineering, Sapienza Università di Roma (Italy);

 - Luc FAVRE, in charge of the M2 program Nanoscale and Quantum Engineering, Aix-Marseille Université (France);

 - Uener KOLUKISAOGLU, Study Coordinator Nanoscience, University of Tübingen (Germany);